jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.70 ToRadians

-Converts a raster from degrees to radians..
+Converts a raster from degrees to radians.

 *Parameters*: